krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - Example of CNAME use:
     - www.example.com points to another domain:
     - www.example.com.
 IN CNAME    myapp.hostingprovider.com.
-  - Things that do not work for Alias but wirk with CANME:
+  - Things that do not work for Alias but work with CANME:
     - CNAME Points to non-AWS domains (Alias cannot)
     - Supported outside AWS Route 53
 - __A__ record: